 The concept of a territorial regime has also been discussed in the context of so-called corporate inversion transactions.
-Many companies reportedly are considering reincorporating in a tax haven jurisdiction to avoid the application of various U.S. international tax rules.11 Concerns over the spread of these transactions have led to calls for adopting a territorial system to discourage companies from considering inversions.12 and the U.S. economy.
-A comprehensive reexamination of the U.S. international tax rules and the economic assumptions underlying them is needed.
-As we consider appropriate reformulation of these rules we should not underestimate the benefits to be gained from reducing the complexity of the current rules.
-Our system of international tax rules should not be allowed to disadvantage U.S.-based companies competing in the global marketplace."
-Inversion Report at 2-3.
+Many companies reportedly are considering reincorporating in a tax haven jurisdiction to avoid the application of various U.S. international tax rules.
+Concerns over the spread of these transactions have led to calls for adopting a territorial system to discourage companies from considering inversions.

 In addition, certain proponents believe that territorial exemption systems improve "tax competition" between countries seeking to attract foreign investment.
-Such competition, they believe, will ultimately drive down income tax rates in such countries, and improve the global economy overall.13
+Such competition, they believe, will ultimately drive down income tax rates in such countries, and improve the global economy overall.